Scyllinice/Game-Genie-Toploader-Adapter/README.md

 For longevity, it is recommended to use an ENIG finish with gold fingers.
 HASL (or Lead Free HASL) will still work, but it's more fragile and can fail over time.

+[JLCPCB](https://jlcpcb.com/) is generally better priced for ENIG gold fingers than PCBWay.
+As the time of this writing, you can get 5 of these boards for about $20 US at JLCPCB.

 I will add a 3d printed enclosure once I learn CAD software.